arung-northwestern/pyIsoP/docs/examples.rst

                 import numpy as np
                 repeat_grid = np.tile(t1.pot, (2,2,3)) # Let's say you need 2x2x3 for making into VTK.

         -- There is this one popular_strategy_ of using Numba inside Dask to get a massive speed improvement for some algorithms.
 Unfortunately, the current algorithm requires an array shape change, which prohibits the use to Numba on top of the parallel Dask algorithm.
 However, the current code is still quite fast.
-See the benchmarking graphs above.
+See the benchmarking graph above.

 .. _popular_strategy: https://towardsdatascience.com/how-i-learned-to-love-parallelized-applies-with-python-pandas-dask-and-numba-f06b0b367138
 .. _meshgrid: https://docs.scipy.org/doc/numpy/reference/generated/numpy.meshgrid.htm